Hi-Media/reST-test/doc/Chap3-RESTAPIResources-requestNewOrder.rst

   ----------------------------  ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
   status                        Transaction status.

-                                A list of available statuses can be found in the appendices (Appendix B) — Table: :ref:`Transaction status <Transaction statuses>` :ref:`Transaction statuses` message                       Transaction message.
+                                A list of available statuses can be found in the appendices (Appendix B) :ref:`Transaction statuses` message                       Transaction message.
   ----------------------------  ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
   authorizedAmount (json)